yeon-lab/yeon-lab.github.io/index.md

 ---

 ## About Me
 I’m a second-year Ph.D. student at the Department of Computer Science and Engineering, The Ohio State University (OSU).
 I’m fortunately working with Prof. Ping Zhang in AIMed (Artificial Intelligence in Medicine) Lab.
-My research interests lie in data mining, machine learning and their application to trustworthy AI (e.g., causal inference), computational medicine (e.g., predictive modeling)
+My research interests lie in data mining, machine learning and their application to trustworthy AI, computational medicine.

 ## Publications